askui/askui/docs/docs/general/06-Tutorials/android-search-in-browser.md

     .exec();
 ```

-Pay attention to the command `nearestTo()` that is interconnecting two different text elements.
+Pay attention to the relational element-description `nearestTo()` that is interconnecting two different text elements.

-**askui** offers several **Relational Commands**, which enable you to select the desired element by their screen position:
+**askui** offers several **Relational Element-Descriptions**, which enable you to select the desired element by their screen position:

 - [above()](https://docs.askui.com/docs/api/Relations/above)
 - [below()](https://docs.askui.com/docs/api/Relations/below)